Mr-Mbambrick/Horiseon-Search-Engine-Optimizations-Webpage--Edits-Updates/README.md

             chapter 5.
 My contact information :if you have any Questions or conrners feel free to reach out.

-# 1. Useful Information i learnt about HTML & CSS structure #
+# 1. Useful Information i learnt about Html & CSS structure #